-21st Century Learning
+A 21st Century Education

 Sylvan’s Engineering programs in the Spokane region provide:

-- STEM-based learning that focuses on teaching valuable 21st century skills.
+- STEM-focused learning that will help your child acquire valuable 21st century skills.

-- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.
+- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

-- Regular emails throughout the program to keep parents informed of their child’s progress.
+- Regular emails to keep parents informed of their child’s progress.